 These loans take 270 days to default, so you do have some time to take action.
 But if you don't, and it defaults, you are faced with a damaged credit score, a higher loan balance due to an 18.5% default penalty, and debt collector fees.
 By taking the action discussed below, you can avoid these complications.

 Here are a few options available to you before you let your student loan default.

 - Put your student loan on hold.
 There are a variety of ways you can postpone your student loan.
 This is called deferment or forbearance.
 The conditions when you may use either of these options—as well as the application process—can be bewildering.
 I can help put your student loan on hold to help buy you time to get into a more affordable payment plan.

 - Apply for administrative discharge.
 Cancellation of your loan completely sounds like the ideal situation, but it can be difficult to obtain.
 Applying to have your student loan forgiven should also be done together with your attorney.

 - Consolidate your loans.
 For students with FFEL loans, consolidation can make you eligible for more payment options.

 - Income-Driven Repayment Plans.
 One great benefit of federal loans are repayment plans based on your income.
 These can help you get a more affordable monthly payment.

 Is Default Creeping Up on You?
 I Can Help!

 Fixing this student loan issue is much easier if it is done within 270 days.
 Before you make this number one mistake, you need to take action.
 Even though it is not a long term solution, a deferment or forbearance can buy you time to come up with a permanent one.

-Pick up the phone and call me today at (856) 432-4113, and we’ll see if you can sleep more restfully tonight.
-If you would like more information about student loans, you can download my free book, I Graduated; Now What?
+If you would also like more information about student loans, you can dowload my free book, I Graduated; Now What?
 A Guide to Dealing with Your Student Loans.